onqtam/headjack/docs/why/15_THE_WAY_FORWARD.md

 How do we most optimally crowdsource the best possible worldview?

+> "What’s needed for a phase change in human civilization is a fundamentally new set of narratives about human agency, human dignity, and even the meaning of humanity itself, at an individual and collective level.
+All prior narratives are broken because they rely on forcing this fundamental freedom/security trade that treats individuals as distinct from their societies, and structurally views human individuals as needing to be at odds with each other, and needing to be forced together and pacified in order for society to emerge.
+>
+> A more integrative approach would view humanity and human identity as an emergent, endogenous result of human individuals embedded in societies and collectives of shared value, instead of humans being at war with each other, and needing “freedom from” each other." - [Freedom 2.0 / Towards a New Physics of Human Systems, by Peter Wang](https://medium.com/rally-point-journal/freedom-2-0-towards-a-new-physics-of-human-systems-9cec09bc1344#:~:text=What%E2%80%99s%20needed%20for,from%E2%80%9D%20each%20other.)

 > "There is a certain sense in which I would say the universe has a purpose.
 It's not there just somehow by chance.
 Some people take the view that the universe is simply there and it runs along-it's a bit as though it just sort of computes, and we happen by accident to find ourselves in this thing.
 I don't think that's a very fruitful or helpful way of looking at the universe, I think that there is something much deeper about it, about its existence, which we have very little inkling of at the moment." - [Roger Penrose](https://www.azquotes.com/quote/927312)

 > "Emergence is the closest thing to magic that is actually a scientific term." - [Daniel Schmachtenberger](https://systems-souls-society.com/emergence/emerge/#:~:text=%E2%80%98Emergence%20is%20the%20closest%20thing%20to%20magic%20that%20is%20actually%20a%20scientific%20term%E2%80%99)